featbit/featbit/modules/front-end/README.md

 FeatBit includes a customer UI/Portal.
 It is optional to install, but we highly recommend using it as the management portal.

-The FeatBit UI provides features for managing and updating properties, rollout, rollback, configuration peer reviews, permission management, audit logs, and many other features.
+The FeatBit UI provides features for managing and updating feature flags, users, rollback, configuration peer reviews, permission management, organization management, audit logs, and many other features.

 # Getting Started